fredericraymond/Pneumotyper/README.md

 # Pneumotyper
 Copyright Frédéric Raymond 2012

-Pneumotyper is a software tool to interpreet results obtained from a Streptococcus pneumoniae serotyping assay that is currently being submitted to a peer-reviewed journal.
+Pneumotyper is a software tool to interpreet results obtained from a Streptococcus pneumoniae serotyping assay that was published in 2013 in PLoS ONE.
 This software takes as an input the results from the AutoGenomics INFINITI "SPNEUMO" assay.

+Reference :

+Raymond F, Boucher N, Allary R, Robitaille L, Lefebvre B, et al. (2013) Serotyping of Streptococcus pneumoniae Based on Capsular Genes Polymorphisms.
+PLoS ONE 8(9): e76197. doi:10.1371/journal.pone.0076197

 The software requires Perl.